kgrewee/roobie/README.md

 ## Setup

-This repo is a demo.
-It is found at http://roobie.net and can also be run locally with a web server.
+This repo is a demo that requires a web server for dynamic content.
+It also found at http://roobie.net.
+We suggest a simple web server using Python.
+Any web server pointing to the `roobie/` folder will do the trick.

 1. Install Python3

     https://www.python.org/downloads/

 2. Start web server

-    We suggest a simple web server using Python.
-Any web server pointing to the roobie/ folder will do the trick.

     ***Linux***